Final Fantasy 7 Remake: Delay, release date and everything else we know

 Why do people want a remake?

 Those bastards showed us what Final Fantasy's intro would look like on the PlayStation 3 when they had no intention of pulling through.
-Imagine George Lucas shooting a trailer for a Star Wars: A New Hope remake, flush with 2020-level cinematics and cinematography, but saying that it was only a demo and that no actual release was planed.
-That's how Final Fantasy buffs felt for 10 years.
-Teased and unloved.
+Imagine George Lucas shooting a trailer for a Star Wars: A New Hope remake, flush with 2020-level cinematics and cinematography, but saying that it was only a demo and that no actual release was planned.
+That's how Final Fantasy buffs felt for 10 years: teased and unloved.
 Until E3 2015.

 What should I play before Remake?